 8 Life Tips for How to be a Happier Person

 Joy and happiness are more skill than circumstance.
-Here are 8 easy-to-use strategies to boost the positive feelings you get from everyday events and become a happier person.
+Here are 8 science-backed easy-to-use strategies to boost the positive feelings you get from everyday events and become a happier person.
 Four of them are in the "what to do" category and four are "what not to do".

 4 What To Do Happy Person Strategies

-The Science of Happiness: Researches from Belgium and Canada called these What To Do happiness tips Savoring Strategies in their research paper entitled "Positive emotion regulation and well-being: comparing the impact of eight savoring and dampening strategies".
+The Science of Happiness: Researchers from Belgium and Canada called these What To Do happiness tips Savoring Strategies in their research paper entitled "Positive emotion regulation and well-being: comparing the impact of eight savoring and dampening strategies".

 1. Display your happiness.